Azmodey/pgroleddl/README.md

 ```
 # python3 ./pgroleddl.py
 ```
-When launched, the script displays a list of available databases and a list of roles with their main attributes (connect, superuser).
+When launched, the script displays a list of available databases and a list of roles with their main attributes (Login, Superuser).

 ## Sample output